dukeboard/dukeboard.github.io/_site/doc/DOC.md

 1. Create the business code of the component.
 Make sure it works by simply adding a main, that creates, starts and stops your component.
 2. Decorate your code with the Kevoree Annotations to specify that your class is a Kevoree Component, which are the Input ports, Required services, the Output ports, the Provided services, the parameters of your component and the services your require from the runtime.
-3. Compile your code using the Kevoree Annotaion plugin, then the code compiler dependent of your implementation language.
+3. Compile your code using the Kevoree Annotation plugin, then the code compiler dependent of your implementation language.
 4. Enjoy !